Angelica137/Bank/README.md

 During week 10 at Makers we are practicing the concepts we have covered so far.

-The goal of this project is to practice our OO and TDD skills.
+The goal of this project is to practice our OOP and TDD skills.

 ## Specification